La Herradura & Almuñécar Beaches – Almuñécar Playas

 Cabria Beach (Playa de Cabria)

 It is set away from the main beaches and is quite small and moderately popular.
 There are three restaurants and a little hotel.
 This is a less developed part of town and access is either through the dry river bed or at the end of the road, which passes Almuñecar Playacalida Spa Hotel.
-There is gravel and sand on the beach, with a shower for washing.
+There is gravel and sand on the beach, with a washing shower.
 This is a south-facing beach.

 Length = 240 m, surface area = 9.800 m2, capacity 1.950 users